maithilish/contributing-to-eclipse-example-code/readme.md

 ## Setup

-You are here after switching branch with `git checkout chapter-13`.
+You are here after switching branch with `git checkout chapter-14`.
 Next, select all the plugin projects in Project Explorer and refresh with F5.

 ## Run

-Run eclipse.contribution.junit.test.ViewColorTest.java and eclipse.contribution.junit.test.ViewTest.java as Junit Plug-in Test.
-Both should pass.

-Next, run plugins as Eclipse Application (Run As -> Eclipse Application) and in runtime workbench open 'Contributed Result View' with Window -> Show View -> Other -> Other -> Contributed Result View.
-Now, in the same workbench open PassTest.java file.
-In Outline View, select PassTest class and invoke 'Run Test' action from its context menu; The view - Contributed Result View - should turn green.
-Repeat the same for FailTest.java, and view turns red indicating a test failure.
+Run plugins as Eclipse Application (Run As -> Eclipse Application) and in runtime workbench open 'Contributed Result View' with Window -> Show View -> Other -> Other -> Contributed Result View.

-Note, the PassTest and FailTest are in demo project we created in Chapter 5.
-If you have missed that out, then you can view the setup instructions in readme.md with `git show chapter-5:readme.md`.
+Right click anywhere in the view and in popup menu two menus - Re-run and Contributed Item - are shown.
+Click on Re-run, and it outputs a log message 'rerun' to host IDE console.
+Click on Contributed Item opens a information dialog 'The chosen operation is not currently available'.